Sephora: Acquisitions

 In 2000, Sephora.com purchased the assets of Eve.com for "high six-figures".

-Lawsuits
+Controversy

-On November 18, 2014, four customers filed a class action lawsuit against Sephora.
+In November 2014, four customers filed a class action lawsuit against Sephora.
 The suit alleges that Sephora engaged in racial discrimination by wrongfully deactivating the customer rewards accounts of Asian customers under the pretense that these customers were buying products from Sephora in bulk and reselling them.
 Sephora identified accounts to deactivate by looking at email domains from @qq.com (owned by Tencent), @126.com, or @163.com (both owned by NetEase).

+In 2026, the Italian Competition Authority (AGCM) is investigating beauty brands Benefit and Sephora after they appeared to adopt a "particularly insidious" marketing strategy of using young influencers to market skincare to children, possibly younger than 10.